-To help our member states implement these complex and stringent requirements, NEIWPCC's Stormwater Phase II Workgroup, established in 2001, meets three times per year.
+To help our member states implement these complex and stringent requirements, NEIWPCC's Stormwater Workgroup, established in 2001, meets three times per year.
 Comprised of state and EPA staff, the workgroup provides an opportunity for the states to share information on permit development and implementation.

 One project initiated by the Stormwater Workgroup was NEIWPCC's Illicit Discharge Detection and Elimination Manual, a resource to help municipalities comply with one of the requirements of EPA's NPDES Phase II stormwater regulations.
-To download the manual, click here (745KB) or visit our Publications page.
+Download the manual (745 KB) or visit our Publications page.